LisaJacklin/TheAngryBox/README.md

 - [] Setting up the Accelerometer
 - [] Transmit and recieve data from the accelerometer and the board
 - [] Read and record data before moving on to the next ISR or task
-- [] Setting up the LCD screen to display strings
+- [x] Setting up the LCD screen to display strings
-- [] adjust the LCD screen based on the ISR reached and the response that was given via the Accel. and User
+- [x] adjust the LCD screen based on the ISR reached and the response that was given via the Accel. and User
-- [] Set the button to display a message to the LCD screen based on button press.
+- [x] Set the button to display a message to the LCD screen based on button press.

 ##### Weekly Breakdown and Progress
- - [] Week 1:
+ - [x] Week 1: planning out project and beginning research on peripheral sensors and the msp430f5438a LCD screen and header file included.
- - [] Week 2:
+ - [x] Week 2: Got the LCD screen to operate both alone and with the inclusion of button ISR.
+No working program for the MSP430 and accelerometer together.
+Experiencing issues with I^2C communication.
  - [] Week 3:
  - [] Week 4: